Blurrybboi/aichat/Chat-REPL-Guide.md

 .info                    View system info
-.model                   Change the current LLM .prompt                  Create a temporary role using a prompt .role                    Switch to a specific role .info role               View role info
+.model                   Change the current LLM .prompt                  Create a temporary role using a prompt .role                    Create or switch to a specific role .info role               View role info
+.edit role               Edit the current role
-.exit role               Leave the role
+.save role               Save the current role to file .exit role               Leave the role
 .session                 Begin a session
 .info session            View session info
-.save session            Save the current session to file .edit session            Edit the current session with an editor .clear messages          Erase messages in the current session .exit session            End the session
+.edit session            Edit the current session .clear messages          Erase messages in the current session .save session            Save the current session to file .exit session            End the session
 .rag                     Init or use the RAG
 .info rag                View RAG info